Tingvard-cc/tools/cc-rationale-generator/README.md

-# Intersect CC Rationale Metadata Generator
+# CC Rationale Metadata Generator

-A web-based tool for Intersect's Constitutional Committee members to generate CIP-136 compliant JSON metadata for vote rationales via a simple step-by-step process, adhering to the structure used in early examples.
+A web-based tool for Constitutional Committee members to generate CIP-136 compliant JSON metadata for vote rationales via a simple step-by-step process, adhering to the structure used in early examples.

 ## Motivation